 English

 Exemplar tasks ask learners to write paragraphs.
 For instance, "Analyse power in Macbeth Act 1 Scene 7".
-Use PEE (Point, Evidence, Explanation) to structure your response.
-Smith (2024) and Jones (2023) suggest using terminology like soliloquy and metaphor.
+Ask for a PEE structure and specify the terminology you want learners to practise, such as soliloquy, metaphor and stage direction.

 Write VIPERS questions for 'Holes', Chapter 3 by Sachar.
 Include two retrieval questions.
 Also, write two inference questions.
 Add one vocabulary question, and one prediction question.
 (Sachar, date unknown).